About us

 Empowering earthquake-affected communities through collaborative innovation aiming to provide safe and sustainable homes.

 The foundation Architectural Recovery Team (ART) was founded at the Delft University of Technology and started as a voluntary student initiative, focussing on the architectural recovery of impacted areas after earthquake disasters.
-Our organisation aims to empower earthquake-affected communities through collaborative innovation and providing safe and sustainable housing solutions.

 Our Mission